igrishaev/farseer/README.md

 Handling authentication for the client is simple.
 Clj-http [already covers][clj-http-auth] most of the authentication types, so you only need to pass proper options to the config.
-If the server is protected with Basic auth, you extend the config like this:
+If the server is protected with Basic auth, you extend the config with the `:http/basic-auth` field:

 ~~~clojure
 (def config-client